-Values, culture and philosophy, Asia energy seizes and obligates to correspond this living standard.
-Likely, exactly, therefore I here already 8 years and continue my activity, jointly develop new directions and projects.
+Values, culture and philosophy, energy of Asia captures and commits to correspond this living standard.
+Likely, I’m here already for 8 years and continue my activity, jointly developing new directions and projects.

-In international sports business there are features and line , entirely uncharacteristic for the other domains of entrepreneurial activity, therefore to say that such business-model will entirely suit or will not suit to other country, I cannot.
-It depends on many factors and, mainly feature of mentality of one or another country.
+In international sports business there are features and lines, entirely uncharacteristic for the other spheres of entrepreneurial activity, therefore I can’t say that such business-model will entirely suit or will not suit to other country.
+It depends on many factors and, mainly the feature of mentality of one or another country.
 But determined tools, methods and technologies, definitely, are universal.
-It is , of course, the tools of the advertising, the ways of engagement of the audience and new partners.
-And here to diligence, persisting and high-qualification of Asian people, many can learn.
+These are the tools of the advertising, the ways of engagement of the audience and new partners.
+But others should learn the hard work, perseverance and professionalism of the Asian people.